okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 What happens if you modify the content of the file that we create directly, what happens when Chef runs again?

 Chef will then attempt to `repair` the file changes.

+If we change the ownership for a file, Chef will only take action when it needs to.